The Best Companion Plants for Hydroponic Gardens

 A. Basil and Tomatoes

-• Hydroponic setup: Pair these in a Nutrient Film Technique (NFT) system for optimal growth.
+• Hydroponic setup: Best paired in a Nutrient Film Technique (NFT) system or larger Dutch buckets.

 B. Lettuce and Chives

-• Hydroponic setup: Great for vertical or Kratky systems.
+• Hydroponic setup: Ideal for compact vertical tower gardens or Kratky setups.

 C. Strawberries and Spinach

-• Hydroponic setup: Combine them in a drip or ebb and flow system.
+• Hydroponic setup: Pair them in a drip system or an ebb and flow system.

 D. Peppers and Marigolds